jacobbierstedt/fixNs/README.md

 1) a single-line sequence file (one line, one scaffold, no fasta header)
 2) a 4-column sorted bed file containing the intervals for the gaps on the scaffold (chr, start, stop, name).

 The corrected sequence is written to stdout.
-It is recommended to split your genome into a single file (no header) per scaffold, and split or create a bed file with the same basename corresponding to the gaps on that scaffold and passing them as arguments to fixNs.
+It is recommended to split your genome into a single file per scaffold (no header), and split or create a bed file with the same basename corresponding to the gaps on that scaffold and passing them as arguments to fixNs.